DefinitionThis section has been translated automatically.

-Membrane receptors: Membrane receptors are located on the surface of biomembranes (e.g. on cell membranes or on membranes of cell organelles).
+Membrane recept ors: Membrane receptors are located on the surface of biomembranes (e.g. on cell membranes or on membranes of cell organelles).
 They consist of proteins, which often have further modifications (e.g. carbohydrate chains).
-Membrane receptors have a specific fit for small molecules (ligands), or for parts of larger molecules that dock to a specific receptor structure according to the lock-and-key principle.
-Membrane receptors are used for cell adhesion and/or signal transmission or for the import of substances into the cell.
-Membrane receptors are also used as docking stations for viruses to enter a host cell.
+Membrane receptors have a specific fit for small molecules (ligands), or also for parts of larger molecules, which dock to a specific receptor structure according to the lock-and-key principle.
+Membrane receptors are used for cell adhesion and/or signal transduction or also for the import of substances into the cell.
+Membrane receptors are also used as docking stations by viruses in order to penetrate a host cell.

-The following membrane receptors are distinguished (see figure):
+The following membrane receptors can be distinguished (see figure):

 - G-protein coupled receptors